harihaysrun/sisc-vue/README.md

 **As the site owner, I want to:**
 - build a safe community for local skincare enthusiasts
 - allow users to interact, sell, request and provide reviews(which will be especially helpful since we're all living in the same country and experiencing the same weather!
-Having a same factor helps people to determine whether a product might or might work for them)
+Having a similar factor can help people determine whether a product might or might not work for them)

 **As the end user, I want to:**